And how can FHIR APIs help?

 Encouragingly, in the past few years we’ve seen a global community of users from all parts of the healthcare sector coming together to help improve interoperability for healthcare organisations, great examples are the FHIR chat or FHIR Connectathons.

-Or, if you would like to read my white paper, where we will take a closer look at how FHIR APIs and several derived standards could underpin a digital health ecosystem that could improve interoperability for healthcare organisations.
+Take a closer look at how FHIR APIs and several derived standards could underpin a digital health ecosystem that could improve interoperability for healthcare organisations.